tgclayton/playing-with-rust/README.md

 # playing-with-rust

-A projetc to play around with and learn the Rust language.
+A project to play around with and learn the Rust language.